jaygap/a-level-notes/README.md

 # A-Level Notes

-My notes for Computer Science, Physics, Maths and Further Maths (all AQA).
+My notes for Computer Science, Physics, Maths and Further Maths (Maths and F. Maths are Edexcel, the other 2 are AQA).

 All the notes work with Obsidian.